fabricioblz/fabricioblz/README.md

 🍩 Let's Dive In:

-The future and how it might look (Futurism)
+- The future and how it might look (Futurism)
-The beauty of experiencing different cultures
+- The beauty of experiencing different cultures
-Recent and classic movies that make us think or entertain The strategy and fun behind D&D, RPGs, and board games The complexities and wonders of philosophy
+- Recent and classic movies that make us think or entertain
+- The strategy and fun behind D&D, RPGs, and board games
+- The complexities and wonders of philosophy
-The rhythmic allure of Forró dancing
+- Forró dancing

 Happy to share knowledge of 📚